← Back to Blog

 May 10, 2026

 The cheapest flight fare and the right credit card are both part of the same optimisation problem.
-A 3% foreign transaction fee on a £800 flight costs £24.
+A 3% booking in local currency fee on a £800 flight costs £24.
 Booking the same flight on a card with no FX fee costs nothing extra, and if that card also earns 1.5 points per pound on travel spend, the difference compounds over time.
 This guide covers the key factors to consider and which card types tend to win.

 The Three Variables That Matter